Jittering jets promote dust formation in core-collapse supernovae: Point-symmetry of dust morphologies

 \subsection{Bipolar dust morphology in SN 1987A}

 Some small clumps of SN 1987A display a possible point-symmetric morphology \citep{Soker2024NA1987A}.
 However, the main structure of SN 1987A, now a CCSNR, is a bipolar structure, the `Keyhole,' similar in some aspects to some other astrophysical jet-shaped objects, leading to the suggestion of a powerful pair of jets that shaped this structure (e.g., \citealt{Soker2024Keyhole, Soker2024PNSN}).
-Alma and JWST observations show that some dust in the ejecta follows the bipolar morphology of the `Keyhole.'
+ALMA and JWST observations show that some dust in the ejecta follows the bipolar morphology of the `Keyhole.'

 Images of SN 1987A by ALMA at 315~GHz from \cite{Bouchetetal2024} and \cite{Matsuuraetal2024} show emission, mainly from the equatorial ring around SN 1987A that was ejected twenty thousand years before the explosion.
 I present these images at the same scale in Figure \ref{fig:SN1987ADust}.
-In addition, these images reveal an elongated ejecta structure of dust closer to the center than the equatorial ring, which is elongated in the same direction as the bipolar structure, known as the `Keyhole,' seen at many other shorter wavelengths.
+In addition, these images reveal an elongated dust-ejecta structure closer to the center than the equatorial ring, which is aligned with the bipolar structure known as the `Keyhole,' seen at many other shorter wavelengths.
 Already Figure 2 of \cite{Ciganetal2019} showed the alignment of the ALMA 315~GHz dust emission with the H$\alpha$ emission of the `Keyhole.'
+The inner ejecta of SN 1987A, where the dust is, did not yet collide with any ambient gas, as it is inside the equatorial ring.
+Therefore, the dust formation is not due to ejecta collision with a circumstellar material.

-\cite{Matsuuraetal2024} discuss the presence of dust in the plane between the two `Keyhole' lobes of SN 1987A, what they term the bar.
+\cite{Matsuuraetal2024} discuss the presence of dust in the plane between the two `Keyhole' lobes of SN 1987A, what they term the bar (as marked on the lower panel of Figure \ref{fig:SN1987ADust}).
 It might be that the bar is a region compressed between the two lobes of the bipolar structure.
-According to the JJEM, a powerful pair of jets inflated the two lobes, a process that compressed gas in the lobes and between them, i.e., in the bar.
+According to the JJEM, a powerful pair of jets inflated the two lobes, compressing gas within them and between them, i.e., in the bar.

 Overall, I find that the dust in the ejecta of SN 1987A follows the morphology of the central bipolar structure, which the JJEM attributes to a powerful pair of jets that participated in the explosion of SN 1987A.